supermacchan/smart-home/README.md

-# Template for a React project with autodeploy to GH-pages.
+# React project template with autodeploy to GH-pages.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To familiarize yourself with and configure additional features [refer to documentation](https://create-react-app.dev/docs/getting-started/).